 Apistogramma males are quite larger than the females.
-Both male and female are mouthbrooders, which means they hold their offspring in their mouth for some time to help them grow.
-The males are more colourful than the females.
+Both males and females are mouthbrooders, which means they hold their offspring in their mouths for some time to help them grow.
+The males are more colorful than females.

-When females are in the process of breeding, they change their colour to yellow, so if you see a yellow Apistogramma, you should know that in just a few days, you will see new offspring of your favourite fish.
+When females are in the process of breeding, they change their color to yellow, so if you see a yellow Apistogramma, you should know that in just a few days, you will see new offspring of your favorite fish.

 The first lines on the dorsal side of the males are longer than the females.

 They differ from each other in terms of body shape and sizes.
 The finnage, different colors, and markings set them apart from other fish in the same family too.

 The different species of Apistogramma have dark or blue markings on their body that help people identify them from the others.